kkoscielniak/digital-garden/tools/automation/macros/favorite-km-macro.md

 ---
-title: My favorite KM macro
+title: Copy Samples to MPC Live
 ---

-# My favorite KM macro
+# Copy Samples to MPC Live automatically

 ~~I am a beginner music producer.~~ I occasionally play with sample-based boombap beats trying to make something audible.
 Because of this hobby, my drive is full of jazzy cuts.
 I wanted to have them synced on my MPC Live SSD so I can access them in the standalone mode (without the computer connected).